BlockableInc/wealth-e-contracts/README.md

   6. Call `setUpReclaim` as a safeguard on the token contract.
   7. Transfer ownership of the token to the crowdsale contract for minting purposes.
-  8. Call `claimTokenOwnership` on the crowdsale contract to complete the ownership transfer.
+  8. Call `claimTokenOwnership` on the crowdsale contract to complete the token contract ownership transfer.
-  9. Claim ownership of the timelock contract on the crwodsale contract.
+  9. Call `claimTimelockOwnership` on the crowdsale contract to complete the timelock contract ownership transfer (NOTE: must be completed after token contract is owned by crowdsale).
   10. Set the tokens per ETH rate.
   11. Set the sale hardcap.
   12. Set the setDefaultWhitelistCap.